U.S. labor market nearing full strength, but Fed seen wanting more

 But Fed officials have already suggested that uncertainty over the global impact of Britain's intended withdrawal from the European Union will keep them on policy hold for the time being.

-Wall Street's top banks unanimously expect the Fed to leave interest rates unchanged at their next two meetings in July and September and are almost evenly split over whether there will be a rate rise by year end, a Reuters poll on Friday showed.

-Stubbornly low inflation, and hints that inflation expectations have dropped, also has policymakers inclined to wait.
+In addition, stubbornly low inflation, and hints that inflation expectations have dropped, has policymakers inclined to wait.
 The Fed targets 2-percent inflation but, while underlying measures of inflation have firmed in recent months, most measures suggest it still has some ways to go.
-[L1N19F16Q]

 "I want to be more convinced that the underlying rate of inflation is around 2 percent," Fed Governor Daniel Tarullo said in Washington this week.